 As long as you have verifiable income after you are discharged in bankruptcy you are actually seen by some lenders as a good credit risk since you are virtually debt free.
 Some filers even begin receiving offers of credit shortly after they are discharged.
 In Canada there are lending institutions that specialize in financing home purchases for recently discharged filers.
 Of course this credit will cost you more in higher interest rates, but it will be there sooner than you think.

-For some in older generations there’s the sense of shame and embarrassment stemming from the realization they can no longer meet their financial obligations.
-Not only do these kinds of filers feel ashamed, they fear everyone in the world will soon know they have failed.
-Visions of their pictures plastered in the local newspapers with the caption “Deadbeat Welshes on Debt” keep them awake at night.
+Many people feel a sense of shame and embarrassment stemming from the realization they can no longer meet their financial obligations.
+They fear everyone in the world will soon know they have failed.

 To get past that “end of the line” feeling, think back to what it was like to wince in anticipation every time the telephone rang expecting it to be a harassing collection call.
 Remember that nauseating feeling in the pit of your stomach when you stared at the pile of bills you simply no longer could pay.
 Then look yourself in the mirror, smile, and acknowledge your Calgary bankruptcy for what it is – not the end of the line but the dawn of a new beginning.